Key Dates & Timings

 Transport and Parking

-Competitors will be given three options:
+Participants will be given three options:

 - Make your own transport arrangements with friends and family

-Park and Ride options 1 and 2 are included in the cost of the event but must be booked in advance (communications from us nearer the time) so that we have the correct size/number of buses.
+'Park and Ride' options 1 and 2 are included in the cost of the event but must be booked in advance (communications from us nearer the time) so that we have the correct size/number of buses.
 If you don’t book, you will not have a place on the buses!